kcmr/generator-polymer-web-component/README.md

 Run `gulp` inside your component to build the minified version and serve the component's demo.

+Note: the source files are located inside the `src` folder.

 ```bash
 $ cd <component-path> && gulp
 ```